All Killer No Filler: Reception and commercial performance

 Despite initially receiving mixed reviews in 2001, the album has received retrospective acclaim in more recent years.
 AllMusic said "It would be a mistake to view Sum 41 as just another second-rate band cashing in on the early-'00s punk-pop boom, even if it did recruit Jerry Finn to produce All Killer No Filler."
 Top40.com ranked the album as the 9th greatest pop punk album of all time.
 The album was included in Rock Sounds 101 Modern Classics list at number 46.
 The album was included at number 11 on Rock Sounds "The 51 Most Essential Pop Punk Albums of All Time" list.

-The album was very successful; it was certified platinum by the Recording Industry Association of America in August 2001 and in 2002, it was reported that the album sold at least 1,690,000 copies in the United States.
+The album was a big commercial success; it was certified platinum by the Recording Industry Association of America in August 2001 and in 2002, it was reported that the album sold at least 1,690,000 copies in the United States.
 "Fat Lip" was the most successful song on All Killer No Filler, going to number 66 on the Billboard Hot 100 on September 8, 2001 and number 1 on the Alternative Songs chart on August 18, 2001.
 "In Too Deep" went to number 10 on the Alternative Songs chart on December 1, 2001.
 All Killer No Filler went to number 13 on the Billboard 200 on August 4, 2001, and was on the Billboard 200 for 49 weeks.
 During 2001, "Fat Lip" went to number 1 on MTV's Total Request Live many times.
 All Killer No Filler was among the top 30 best-selling albums of 2001 in Canada and the third-best selling album of the year in Canada by a Canadian artist.
 Between 1996 and 2016, All Killer No Filler was among the top 20 best-selling albums by Canadian bands in Canada.